Analysis | ‘Appropriate’ or ‘not very smart’? Where Mitch McConnell draws the line on corporate political engagement.

 “They have a right to participate in the political process, they do, but selecting how you do that in a way that doesn’t completely alienate an awful lot of people who depend on your product, strikes me as not very smart,” he said.

 “I’m not talking about political contributions,” he later added.
-“Most of them contribute to both sides, they have political action committees, that’s fine, it’s legal, it’s appropriate, I support that.
+“Most of them contribute to both sides.
+They have political action committees; that’s fine, it’s legal, it’s appropriate, I support that.
 I’m talking about taking a position on a highly incendiary issue like this and punishing a community or a state because you don’t like a particular law that passed.
 I just think it’s stupid.”

 On Wednesday, McConnell explained himself further, hewing to the charge that the Georgia bill is being misconstrued.